 - a wired controller

-- a gaming mouse
+- a mouse and keyboard

 - ethernet

-- an external monitor
+- 1 external monitor

 Price and Storage Options